ustaxes/UsTaxes/README.md

 ```
 Then, open a browser to `http://localhost:3000`.

+To stop and remove running containers, run `docker-compose down`.

 ### Desktop application

 For Windows users, please install [Microsoft Edge WebView2][WebView2] before running the desktop app